webix-hub/gitbook-webix-jet/basic/app.md

 });
 ```

-The rest of the routers are *StoreRouter* and *EmptyRouter*.
-For more information about routers, [go to the dedicated section](../details/routers.md) of the advanced chapter.
+For more information about routers, [go to "Routers"](../details/routers.md) of the advanced chapter.

-To read about JetApp API, [go to the related section](../details/app.md).
-For info on changing the app configuration, [read the section on webpack config](../details/webpackconfig.md).
+To read about JetApp API, [go to "JetApp API" section](../details/app.md).
+For info on changing the app configuration, [read the "Webpack Configuration" section](../details/webpackconfig.md).